peterfairfield/anaxis/f/danoi.md

 This is thrown in a Tarash style, as the ancients would have partied, on the rooftops.
 In fact, this has been a trend in town, as rooftop canteens have begun to crop up, and old places get rediscovered.

 This is an old hanging garden, completely recreating the palaces of old.
 This place has several colleges archelogocial departments involved.
-This is largely Beowult territory, but there is a professor from Bolsingers and another from St. Andreas.
+This is largely Beowulf territory, but there is a professor from Bolsingers and another from St. Andreas.

 Shawn Fallstaff will be doing what spellbinding can be done about the history of the ancients, while Boaz chuckles at his mistakes, and might even drop something deep and heavy on the players, depending on where they are.